Yandex Cloud

 • Automatic backups are stored for two weeks, and you cannot change that period.
 Manual backups are stored until the user deletes them.

-• Backups are stored in object storage and do not take up space in cluster storage.
-If there are N free GB of space in the cluster, the storage of the first N GB of backups is free of charge.
+• Backups are stored in an object storage and do not take up space in the cluster storage.
+If there are N GB of free space in the cluster, the first N GB of backups are stored free of charge.

 For more information, see the Managed Service for OpenSearch pricing policy.